dannymagnus/CI_MS2_Space-Trek/README.md

 - Responsive navigation bar mirrored across each page which enables users to navigate the site without using the browser buttons.
 - A footer across all pages with links to social media and a button to message the owner.
 - Modal where you can send a message to the site owner, including your contact details.
-- An about page where the user can interact to trigger dynamic information about planets in the solar system
+- An about page where the user can interact to trigger dynamic information about planets in the solar system.
-- Embedded iframe with iteractivity about the solar system.
+- Embedded iframe with interactivity about the solar system.
-- For mobile devices - selectable planets on home page with summary information.
+- For mobile devices - selectable planets on about page with summary information.
 - A fully interactive quiz page.
 - Favicon icon to help users identify the site.